- Last Updated: 21 January 2021

 Off-Payroll Working for Public sector clients

-- The fee payer, who is normally the end-client or an agency deduct PAYE and NICs from the fee paid to the worker's PSC.
+- The Fee Payer, who is normally the end-client or an agency deducts PAYE and NICs from the fee paid to the worker's PSC.

 Off-Payroll Working for Large or Medium-sized private sector clients

-These now apply from 6 April 2021, having been delayed from April 2020 in March 2020.
-See IR35 changes postponed for a year due to COVID-19
+These apply from 6 April 2021 See IR35 changes postponed for a year due to COVID-19

 Off-Payroll Working for Private sector clients